Google ATAP: Project Soli

 Project Soli is a new gesture-recognition technology based on radar, unlike established approaches based on visual or infrared light such as stereo cameras, structured light, or time-of-flight sensors.
 This novel approach, which uses small, high-speed sensors and data-analysis techniques such as Doppler, can detect fine motions with sub-millimeter accuracy.
 Thus, for instance, Project Soli technology enables a user to issue commands to a computer by rubbing a thumb and forefinger together in pre-defined patterns.
 Applications might include sensors embedded in clothing, switches that don't require physical contact, and accessibility technology.

 The project is headed by Ivan Poupyrev, a former scientist for Disney Imagineering who was named one of Fast Company's "100 Most Creative People in Business 2013".
 Project Soli was announced at Google I/O 2015 and generated considerable media interest.
 According to the official site, in 2015 the team was preparing to make an alpha Project Soli development kit available to a limited number of developers, with plans for signing people up for a larger beta release later that year.
 At Google I/O 2016, Google demoed a newer Project Soli chip redesigned for smartwatches and speakers with Infineon Technologies.
 The chip was 3x smaller, with 22x lower power consumption (down from 1.2 to 0.054 W) and 256x more efficient computational power capable of up to 18,000 frames per second.

 The Pixel 4, released in 2019, is the first commercial smartphone to feature Soli chip for motion sensing.
 The Pixel 4's Soli radar system is a single 5.0 mm x 6.5 mm RFIC.

-Rubayet Hossain (Omi), the former intelligent systems researcher of DARPA in collaboration with the researchers of QuAIL develop the world's first user-interactive operating system to be used in commercial quantum computers.
-And Intel confirms development of a 17-qubit superconducting test chip.